Thick braids and other non-trivial homotopy in configuration spaces of hard discs: Persistence under deformation of the unit disc

-By contrast, the homotopy type on the region with radius just above $r_-$ may have different topology, and this is where the homotopy class of Baryshnikov et al. \cite[\S5.2]{bald} lives (if you consider an infinite strip as the limit of an ellipse with fixed semi-minor radius as eccentricity approaches 1).
+Provided the perturbation is small, we would expect the topology just above $r_+$ in the perturbed case to be the same as the topology just above $r_0$ in the unperturbed case.
+By contrast, the homotopy type on the region with radius just above $r_-$ may have different topology, and this is where the $\pi_{n-2}$-class of Baryshnikov et al. \cite[\S5.2]{bald} lives (if you consider an infinite strip as the limit of an ellipse with fixed semi-minor radius as eccentricity approaches 1).

+In this section, we investigate the topology beyond $r_+$, by considering the persistence of our homotopy class from \S\ref{sec: extend} under perturbations of $D^2$.
+First, we consider arbitrary small perturbations.
+Then, following Remark \ref{rem: thin}, we consider to what extent it is necessary to use the full unit disc by investigating the persistence of this homotopy class as we replace $D^2$ with an ellipse of decreasing semi-minor radius.
+We will use the map $\ang$ from Def. \ref{defn: ang}.